-Which of the following is NOT one of the components of the fraud ... | Study Prep in Pearson+
+Which of the following is NOT one of the components of the Fraud ... | Study Prep in Pearson+

 1

-Define each component: Pressure refers to the motivation or incentive to commit fraud, such as financial difficulties.
-Opportunity is the ability to commit fraud due to weak internal controls or oversight.
-Rationalization is the justification or reasoning that makes the fraudulent act seem acceptable to the perpetrator.
+Define each component: Pressure refers to financial or personal stress that motivates someone to commit fraud.
+Opportunity is the ability to commit fraud due to weak controls or oversight.
+Rationalization is the justification or reasoning the fraudster uses to make their actions seem acceptable.

-Identify the term 'Collusion': Collusion refers to the act of two or more individuals working together to commit fraud.
-It is not a component of the fraud triangle but rather a method by which fraud can be carried out.
+Analyze the options provided: The options are Rationalization, Pressure, Recognition, and Opportunity.
+Compare each term to the components of the Fraud Triangle.

-Compare the options provided: Rationalization, Opportunity, and Pressure are all components of the fraud triangle.
-Collusion, however, is not part of the fraud triangle.
+Identify the term that does not belong: Recognition is not a component of the Fraud Triangle.
+It does not align with the model's explanation of fraudulent behavior.

 Watch next